-Consideration of experience for credit is initiated by receipt of a completed academic portfolio by the Department Chair via the Office of Academic Affairs.
-If approved, the portfolio is forwarded to the Registrar with signatures of approval from the Department Chair, the creditgranting department, and the Academic Dean.
+Consideration of experience for credit is initiated by receipt of a completed academic portfolio by the Department Chair via Academic Affairs.
+If approved, the portfolio is forwarded to the Registrar with signatures of approval from the Department Chair, the credit-granting department, and the Academic Dean.
 The college may require a challenge exam.